Get

 Another example: your Sheltie hates being left alone and barks every time you try to leave the house.
 In this case, you could try leaving the room for short periods, rewarding your dog for staying in the other room, and gradually building up the time you leave them alone.

 The same goes for when you progress to leaving the house—practice doing it in short bursts first, starting with just a few seconds at a time, and build on that.
-You can also leave something behind, like a feeder puzzle toy that will take your Sheltie a while to get all the treats out of, to build positive associations around alone time.
+You can also leave something behind, like a puzzle feeder toy that will take your Sheltie a while to get all the treats out of, to build positive associations around alone time.
+Exercise your dog sufficiently before leaving the house, so they will be more likely to be calm.

 3. Avoid Leaving Your Sheltie Alone in the Yard